polterguy/hyper-core/README.md

 ```

 If you invoked the above extension method, the client would retrieve the following from your HTTP end point.
+For the record, assuming you modified our above _"foo.hl" file, the URL to invoke your C# code would become
+the following `/hyper-core/mysql/todo/foo/x`, and it would return the following JSON.

 ```json
 {"result":42}